How does this company make money?

 What external forces can significantly affect this company?

-Brexit and UK-EU mobility restrictions limit cross-border candidate movement between key markets.
-IR35 tax regulations in the UK affect how contractors are classified and the level of demand for that type of engagement.
-Post-pandemic remote work policies have reduced demand for location-specific permanent placements.
+Brexit and UK-EU mobility restrictions limit the movement of candidates between the UK and European markets, shrinking the candidate pools consultants depend on.
+IR35 tax regulations in the UK have changed how contractors are classified, reducing demand for that type of placement.
+Post-pandemic shifts toward remote work have also reduced demand for location-specific permanent roles, which is one of PageGroup's core products.

 Where is this company structurally vulnerable?